 Negotiation with Our Bodies Impulses.

-Living a healthy and respectable life is all about negotiation.
+Living a healthy and respectable life is all about impulse negotiation.
 It is about getting our needs met.
-And not meeting the needs of our bodily impulses that will harm us.
+And, of course, not meeting the needs of our bodily impulses that will harm us.

-Lets look more in depth in the topic of learning healthy negotiation skills with our emotional impulses.
-Learning how to see when these impulses point at our bodily needs that need fulfillment, or past energies that may need some closure.
+Lets look more in depth in the topic of learning healthy negotiation skills with to get healthier expression for our emotional impulses.
+Learning how to see when these impulses point at our bodily needs that need fulfillment, or past energies that may just need some closure.

 Negotiation With our Impulses?